The Mark of Zorro chapter 12 A Visit

 “Eighteen, señor.
 She is called beautiful, I believe,” admitted.

 Those around him glanced at one another.
 They had the solution now.
-Vega was seeking to wed Señorita Lolita Pulido.
+Don Diego Vega was seeking to wed Señorita Lolita Pulido.
 That meant that Pulido’s fortunes would soon be at the flood again, and that he might feel called upon to remember his friends and look askance at those who had not stood by him.

 So now they crowded forward, alert to do him honor, and asked concerning crops and the increase of his herds and flocks, and whether the bees were doing as well as usual, and did he think the olives were excellent this year.